 Happy birthday Pepe

 1982 - Keeper Pepe Reina was born in Madrid.
-He arrived from Villarreal for £6m in July 2005, keeping a remarkable 177 clean sheets in his 394 games and helping us to claim the FA Cup, League Cup, UEFA Super Cup and FA Charity Shield before moving to SSC Napoli on loan last month.
-He also claimed the Premiership’s Golden Glove award for most clean sheets in four of his seven seasons in England to date.
+He arrived from Villarreal for £6m in July 2005, keeping a remarkable 177 clean sheets in his 394 games and helping us to claim the FA Cup, League Cup, UEFA Super Cup and FA Charity Shield before moving to Bayern München for £2m earlier this month after spending the previous campaign on loan at SSC Napoli.
+He also claimed the Premiership's Golden Glove award for most clean sheets in four of his seven seasons in England to date.

 Happy birthday Mr. Kennedy